 Start by making a list of your current skills and what you need to learn.

-How to choose woodworking course paths depends on your goals.
-Are you making things for fun or planning a career in woodworking?
+How to choose the woodworking course paths depends on your goals.
+Are you making things for fun or planning a woodworking career?

-Many woodworkers stay at a beginner level longer than needed due to unclear goals5.
+Many woodworkers stay at a beginner level longer than needed due to unclear goals.

-Decide if you want to make furniture6, restore antiques, or create custom pieces.
+Decide if you want to make furniture, restore antiques, or create custom pieces.
 This will help you choose the right courses.

 Set achievable steps.
 Break down big goals into smaller tasks.
 For example: